Ankitbharti2834/O-reilly-Hands-on-machine-learning-/README.md

 This Project is completely based on O'Reilly book.
-This Project is only for self learning and thinking creatively.
+Converting Hard Copy into concise language This Project is only for self learning and thinking creatively.
 Follow the AL-ML trend.